I have been using Shopify to build out an e-commerce store. It has a lot of love it and hate it features.

 The add-ons are good, but most charge you an extra $10 per month.
 You can only accept payments in your local currency: so if you are based in the UK, you cannot sell in dollars.

 Overall, Shopify allows you to get set up and selling very quickly.
 However, it lacks the customisation you will want down the road.

 Don't have time to check my blog?
 Get a weekly email with all the new posts.
 This is my personal blog, so obviously it is 100% spam free.

 This entry was posted on Thursday, February 16th, 2017 at 11:00 am and is filed under Reviews.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.